scala/scala-collection-laws/README.md

 These laws are then applied to a set of collection variants which are specified by a simple of textual replacement macro language.

+## Latest changes

+ * Branching macros (choose which replacement based on a flag).
+See section "Altering collections in a way that causes many tests to fail".

 ## Quick start

 Clone the repository and run